 US dollar cash for exchange must be bills (2001 and above) in immaculate condition with no rips or marks of any kind on the bill.
 No one in Bali will take bills beginning with the serial number ‘A’ through ‘F’, or any bill dated 2000 or below.
 They do not seem to be so strict for Euro or Swiss Franc notes.
 If you do use a money-changer, bring your own calculator and count your money carefully.
 For the current exchange rate, please consult a currency converter such as: finance.yahoo.com

 On board Adelaar, you can pay your incidentals in cash or by credit card.
 We accept Visa and MasterCard.

 It is customary to give the crew a gratuity at the end of the trip, however, the amount is entirely up to the individual guest.
-Recommended guidelines are EUR 10-15 per guest per day, which would be EUR 100-150 per person at the end of a 10 day trip.
+If you are happy with the service of our crew during your trip, a recommended guideline would be 10-15%.
 This is divided between the 10 crew members and dive masters equally.

 If your cruise requires a domestic flight or if your group chooses to board the ADELAAR in a different port other than Serangan Harbor in Bali, you will need to fly with one of the small commuter flights to your boarding destination.
-For these flights, baggage allowance is 10 – 20 kg per person, at the moment.
-There is a cheap extra fee for overweight luggage.
-Garuda Indonesia is the most recognized airline throughout Indonesia and allows 20 kg extra for sports equipment.
+For these flights, baggage allowance is 10 – 20 kg per person depending on the airline.
+However, there are inexpensive overweight luggage fees that you can pay at the counter.
 This information is correct today, but we cannot be guarantee that it is correct tomorrow.
 The rules can change at any time without advance notice.